 Steps for creating Virtual machine on Virt Virtual machine manager in Linux

-- If you want to instal using ISO image then select that option and click on the Forward button.
+- If you want to install using ISO image then select that option and click on the Forward button.

 - Browse the ISO image